-Another option is to move away from uniform randomness by `planting' a small number of vectors with prescribed behaviour in each of the representations $\pi_n$.
+For either unitary matrices or permutations, we could move away from uniform randomness by `planting' a small number of vectors with prescribed behaviour in each of the representations $\pi_n$.
 This would be the analog of planted models of random graphs, which have been widely studied in combinatorics and theoretical computer science (see~\cite{BolSco04} for a first example).
 Technically, `planting' in our context should probably mean choosing the generators $(\pi_n(s):\ s \in S)$ initially from a distribution that has the form we have already met on the right-hand side of~\eqref{eq:prod-meas}.
 So it could be that this model of randomness requires few new ideas compared to our work above.
 Among its benefits one could hope to find a definition and an interpretation of `relative' annealed AP entropy.
 These should be analogous to their predecessors in ergodic theory studied in~\cite{Shr23}.